Fault Injection

 Roth (hextree.io), Black Hat USA 2025 [10]

-Thomas Roth (stacksmashing) presented this talk at Black Hat USA 2025.
-Roth demonstrates both voltage glitching and EMFI against a Tricore TC275.
-Reading between the lines in the talk it looks like the Debug password protection was bypassed, but this is not explicitly confirmed.
+Thomas Roth (stacksmashing) gave this talk at Black Hat USA 2025, running both voltage glitching and EMFI against a Tricore TC275.
+Reading between the lines, it looks like the debug password protection was bypassed, though the talk does not say so outright.

 NXP / Freescale / ST (Power Architecture)

-NXP/Freescale's MPC5xxx and SPC56xx families and ST's SPC5 line (including SPC58) share a common Power Architecture e200 core lineage from the joint Freescale/ST automotive development era, along with a closely related Boot Assist Module (BAM) ROM that handles flash censorship and programming access.
-O'Flynn's work targets the MPC55xx/MPC56xx BAM directly; Van den Herrewegen and Adam target the SPC5606B chip-lockout configuration that O'Flynn specifically noted he could not break; the GoGoByte team attack the JTAG password authentication on the ST-branded SPC5 series, with SPC58 explicitly named.
+NXP/Freescale's MPC5xxx and SPC56xx families and ST's SPC5 line (including SPC58) share a Power Architecture e200 core lineage from the joint Freescale/ST automotive development era, and with it a closely related Boot Assist Module (BAM) ROM that handles flash censorship and programming access.
+The three entries here hit different parts of that shared design.
+O'Flynn goes straight at the MPC55xx/MPC56xx BAM.
+Van den Herrewegen and Adam take on the SPC5606B chip-lockout configuration, the one O'Flynn had said he could not break.
+The GoGoByte team attack the JTAG password authentication on the ST-branded SPC5 series, naming SPC58 as the target.

 BAM BAM!!
 On Reliability of EMFI for in-situ Automotive ECU Attacks